kevinfiol/kevinfiol.github.io/content/resume.md

 ### Experience

 * **ICF** • *Web Developer III* • __03/2019 to Present__
-    * Primary front-end developer on multiple .gov sites, including opa.hhs.gov, stopalcoholabuse.gov, and womenshealth.gov.
+    * Primary front-end developer on opa.hhs.gov, stopalcoholabuse.gov, and womenshealth.gov.
-    * Translated design wireframes to reproducible, consistent UI components using SASS & JS UI libraries such as React/Preact/Mithril.
+    * Translated design wireframes to reproducible, consistent UI components using SASS & view libraries.
-    * Assisted back-end developers to balance workload, wrote custom Drupal modules, developed ASP.NET WebForms backend, and SQL database migration scripts.
     * Gave presentations to audiences of up to 40 employees on topics such as React.js, Mithril.js, Cypress Testing Framework, and Drupal Custom Module Development.

 * **New York State Education Department** • *Information Technology Specialist II* • __03/2017 to 03/2019__